Skip to main content

 Festivals for days

 Missoula loves a celebration and we're not shy about throwing a party and inviting the whole town.
-Whether we're soaking up the end of summer with free live music at River City Roots, supporting avalanche awareness at Pray for Snow, dedicating the new Bear Tracks bridge in honor of the Séliš people or marking UM's Homecoming, Missoula takes community, tradition – and fun – seriously.
+Whether we're soaking up the end of summer with free live music at River City Roots, taking in the latest cinema at the Big Sky Documentary Film Fest, hosting one of the longest-running student sponsored powwows in the nation or marking UM's annual Homecoming, Missoula takes community, tradition – and fun – seriously.